exercism/v3/languages/elixir/exercises/concept/access/.docs/introduction.md

 your_map["key"] == nil
 ```

 If the key does not exist in the data structure, then nil is returned.
-This can be a source of unintended behaviour, because it does not raise an error.
+This can be a source of unintended behavior, because it does not raise an error.